ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ## Use Cases and Motivations

 Organizations handling IP addresses require mechanisms to protect user privacy while maintaining operational capabilities.
-Generic encryption systems present challenges for IP addresses - such systems expand data unpredictably, lack compatibility with network tools, and operate at reduced speeds for high-volume processing.
+Generic encryption systems present challenges for IP addresses: such systems expand data unpredictably, lack compatibility with network tools, and operate at reduced speeds for high-volume processing.
 The specialized methods in this specification address these requirements through cryptographic techniques designed for IP addresses:

 - Efficiency and Compactness: All variants operate on 128 bits, achieving single-block encryption speed required for network-rate processing.
 Non-deterministic variants add only 8-16 bytes of tweak overhead versus potentially hundreds of bytes with generic encryption.
 This characteristic enables processing addresses in real-time rather than requiring batch operations.